Malcolm Atkin Military Research

 In June 1940 there were over 7,000 .22 calibre rifles privately owned by Home Guard members.
 During the Second World War the War Office purchased thousands of .22 calibre rifles to use as short range training rifles for the forces, including the Home Guard.
 These avoided the use of expensive .303 or .300 ammunition whilst providing experience in a bolt action in rifle as used on service rifles.
 They came from the stocks of British gun dealers, from the USA through the Lend-Lease scheme or by direct purchase from the US manufacturers.
 In all, 47,400 .22 calibre rifles of all models were successfully shipped to the British Empire (excluding Canada) between 1941 and 1945 under the Lend Lease Act of March 1941 alone.

 Some of the thousands of .22 rifles purchased by the Ministry of Supply as training rifles had been delivered with scopes but there was no general use for these in the forces.
 The Auxiliary Units were one potential way of finding a use at a time when morale was suffering and a new weapon that had an echo of a military sniper might provide a boost.
 In March 1942 Parker Hale were therefore contracted to fit 'silencers' to 600 .22 rifles already supplied to Auxiliary Units HQ but not yet delivered to the patrols.
 Some of these were already been factory-fitted with scopes, although Training Officer considered these unnecessary and unreliable.
-These rifles were a miscellany of Remington snd Winchester models and the only specific model referenced in surviving documents is the Winchester 69 – which might therefore be taken as being a standard.
+These rifles were a miscellany of Remington snd Winchester models, suggesting there was no serious intent to find the best model sniper work.
+The only specific model referenced in surviving documents is the Winchester 69 – which might therefore be taken as being a standard.
 A small number were given the semi-automatic Winchester 74 'cobbled up' with a No.42 artillery scope but this lacked any means of accurate correction.
 Meanwhile the army Scout Patrols of the Auxiliary Units had been equipped with the standard .303 sniper rifle with scope but no 'silencer'.

 Such rifles had a practical use in 'shooting for the pot' which both allowed the men to supplement the wartime food ration and practice their stalking skills but in 1942 any serious intent for the rifle as an assassination weapon must be doubted.
 If all the stories of their assassination role were to be believed, the Auxiliary Units would have wiped out a significant proportion of the local police and army commands (including their own Intelligence Officers) and caused massive panic over the presence of 'fifth columnists' in the process!
 The patrols already had better options available to them to reliably silence a sentry at close range.
 Silenced weapons were never a priority.
 There is no evidence of any earlier interest in the supply of readily-available silenced weapons such as the .22 Colt Woodman or Hi-Standard pistols, the .32 silenced Webley Scott 1908 pistol or now the silenced 9mm Sten gun.
 Although in 1944 Training Officer Nigel Oxenden recommended the new silenced Welrod as the only weapon the patrols needed to carry, there is no evidence that this was implemented before the Auxiliary Units were disbanded.